opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/service-catalogs/openshift-template.md

 #### Specify base\_domain

 Specify the **base\_domain** (e.g., `tri-test.com`).
 This is the domain name that you will use to access the OpenShift console after the deployment completes.
-A DNS Public Zone will be created on Open Telekom Cloud with this name.
-Therefore this domain name **must be unique** in the Domain Name Service of Open Telekom Cloud.
+A DNS Public Zone will be created on T Cloud Public with this name.
+Therefore this domain name **must be unique** in the Domain Name Service of T Cloud Public.

 [![../_images/openshift_config1.png](https://docs.otc.t-systems.com/cloud-create/umn/_images/openshift_config1.png)](https://docs.otc.t-systems.com/cloud-create/umn/_images/openshift_config1.png)